rhel-labs/instruqt/image-mode-basics/02-deploy-an-image/assignment.md

 Prepare and run the bootc image
 ===

-Copy the disk image we created to the default storage pool.
+Copy the QCOW2 disk image we created to the default libvirt storage pool.

 ```bash,run
 cp qcow2/disk.qcow2 /var/lib/libvirt/images/bootc-vm.qcow2
 ```

-Using virt-install we can define a simple VM and import the new disk image.
+Using `virt-install` we can define a simple VM and import the new disk image.

 ```bash,run
 virt-install --name bootc \